apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example calculates the tangent of `PI` over three.
+The following example calculates the tangent of angle `PI/3` radians.

 ```sql
 SELECT TAN(PI / 3) AS "tangent"